navgurukul/newton/samvaad-tech-201/facebook.md

 Iss discussion ko karte hue, aap inn points ke baarein mei bhi soch sakte hai:

-1. What is facebook?
-2. What is the technology used in facebook?
+1. What is the technology used in facebook?
-3. What software does facebook used?
+2. What software does facebook used?
-4. Does Facebook use python?
+3. What is an API facebook?
+4. What is a facebook SDK?
+5. When facebook is started how many people works there?
-5. How facebook works?
+6. How facebook is coded?
+7. If you are working in facebook as a developer what chenges you want to make or what features you want to add?
+8. Suppose you want to make your own app then what features you want in your app?